Homological mirror symmetry for nodal stacky curves: The partially wrapped Fukaya category

 \section{The partially wrapped Fukaya category}

-In this section, we briefly recall the construction of graded symplectic surfaces by gluing columns of cylinders, as described in \cite[Section 3.2]{HabermannHMS}.
-We then recount the strategy of \cite{HKK} for constructing the partially wrapped Fukaya category of a graded symplectic surface before describing the collections of generating objects for surfaces glued from columns of cylinders.
+Partially wrapped Fukaya categories were first defined by Auroux in \cite{Auroux_fukayacategories} and further developed by Sylvan in \cite{SylvanPwrapped}.
+In this section, we briefly recount the construction of the surfaces under consideration (\cite[Section 3.2]{HabermannHMS}) as well as the strategy of \cite{HKK} for computing the partially wrapped Fukaya category of a graded symplectic surface.